Low Testosterone / Hypogonadism and Male Infertility

 In general, I aim for the following goals for fertility patients:

-3. Total estradiol: under 60 pg/mL
+2. Total estradiol: under 60 pg/mL

-4) Total testosterone to estradiol (T/E) ratio: over 10:1
+3. Total testosterone to estradiol (T/E) ratio: over 10:1

 I also look for improvement in the symptoms of low testosterone (which include decreased energy, reduced libido, decreased sexual function, etc.).
 Some men see improvements in just a few days, while in others it may be three to twelve months before they see maximal improvement.
+Of course it must be kept in mind that symptoms of low T can also be the result of other issues, such as stress, not sleeping well, and thyroid issues.

 The spermatogenic cycle (the length of time for a sperm precursor cell to form into a fully mature sperm) is approximately ten weeks long, and so improvement in semen parameters generally occurs over the first one or two spermatogenic cycles (roughly two and a half to five months) after starting medications to enhance endogenous testosterone production.
 I generally check a semen analysis around ten weeks after starting or adjusting medications, as long as the hormone levels have normalized on this medication regimen, but I remind patients that a repeat semen analysis in another ten weeks may be necessary.